 • Vishera.

 Such a number of watercourses feeding the river makes it one of the largest inland waterways in Russia.
-Separately, the Vishera River should be noted - in its fullness, the left tributary of the Kama significantly exceeds it, which, according to existing hydrological rules, classifies it as the main water flow, and the Kama as an auxiliary one, that is, in fact, it is a tributary of the Vishera.
+Separately, the Vishera River should be noted - in terms of its full flow, the left tributary of the Kama is significantly superior to it, which, according to existing hydrological rules, classifies it as the main water flow, and the Kama as an auxiliary one, that is, in fact, it is a tributary of the Vishera.

 Geography

-In his upstream flows around the Verkhnekamsk upland and flows among mixed forests, swamps and fields.
-There are few settlements, mostly villages and villages.
+In his upper reaches flows around the Verkhnekamsk Upland and flows among mixed forests, swamps and fields.
+There are few settlements, mostly villages and hamlets.
 There are no industrial enterprises.
-This fact has a positive effect on the ecological state of the area.
-In this part, you can go down only by rafting means.
+This fact has a positive effect on the ecological condition of the area.
+In this part you can only go down by rafting.

-Larger settlements appear downstream, respectively, begins to change in the worst side and ecological situation.
-It is no secret that wherever a person appears, nature begins to lose its purity and environmental friendliness.
-Forest-steppe areas with predominantly deciduous tree species begin to predominate in the landscape.
+Larger settlements appear downstream, and accordingly, the the worst side and environmental situation.
+It is no secret that wherever humans appear, nature begins to lose its purity and environmental friendliness.
+Forest-steppe areas with predominantly deciduous trees begin to dominate the landscape.

-By its length of 1805 km, the Kama occupies the sixth position among the major European rivers.
-It flows for the most part along the Perm Territory through flat terrain.
-Its path passes mainly among the High Volga Uplands.
+With its length of 1805 km, the Kama ranks sixth among large European rivers.
+It flows mostly through the Perm Territory on flat terrain.
+Its path passes mainly among the High Volga hills.
 The entry of Vishera into it makes it more full-flowing, the coastal landscape and types of vegetation change.

 The right bank remains flat with meadows covered with lush vegetation, while the left bank is predominantly elevated, with cliffs.
 This segment is characterized by the presence of many rifts.
-From the place where the Belaya River flows in, the banks change their characteristics dramatically, the right side becomes steep, and the left side, on the contrary, is more gentle.
+From the place where the Belaya River flows, the banks sharply change their characteristics, the right side becomes steep, and the left, on the contrary, becomes flatter.

-The Lower Kama flows along a fifteen-kilometer flat area, in this area the widest place of the Kama River is noted, sometimes reaching 450 - 1200 m, the main stream is divided into many branches.
+The Lower Kama flows along a fifteen-kilometer flat section, in this area the widest part of the Kama River is marked, sometimes reaching 450 - 1200 m, the main flow is divided into many branches.

 Even during the existence of the USSR, three large reservoirs and hydroelectric power stations were built.
-This is Kamskoye with the hydroelectric power station of the same name, located 996 km from the mouth of the Kama, then Votkinskoye, then Nizhnekamskoye and the hydroelectric power station of the same name follow.
+This is Kamskoye with the hydroelectric power station of the same name, located 996 km from the mouth of the Kama, then Votkinskoye, followed by Nizhnekamskoye and the hydroelectric power station of the same name.

-The construction of these hydraulic structures has significantly increased the level of opportunities for navigation.
-You can go upstream for 1000 km to the village.
-Kerchevsky, and in the period " big water» The waterway is extended by 600 km.
-In addition, in the lower section of the river, the bottom deepens, which also contributes to the development of navigation.
+The construction of these hydraulic structures significantly increased the level of navigation capabilities.
+Along the current you can climb 1000 km to the village.
+Kerchevsky, and during the period big water» the waterway is extended by 600 km.
+In addition, in the lower section of the river the bottom deepens, which also contributes to the development of navigation.

-The source of the Kama is located near the Udmurt village of Kuliga and is formed from four springs that form a stream, from which, in fact, the largest water stream of the Urals is born.
-In its upper part, it has a winding channel with numerous oxbows in the floodplain.
+The source of the Kama is located near the Udmurt village of Kuliga and is formed from four springs that form a stream, from which, in fact, the largest water stream in the Urals is born.
+In its upper part it has a winding channel with numerous oxbow lakes in the floodplain.
 It gains the greatest strength after the confluence of the Vishera.
 However, in this matter there is controversial issue regarding which of the rivers is the main one and which is the tributary.
-There is an opinion that the Kama is not a tributary of the Vishera, and, in general, the main Russian river should be the Vishera.
-The supporting facts and evidence have been set out earlier.
+There is an opinion that the tributary is not the Vishera, but the Kama and, in general, the main Russian river should be the Vishera.
+Supporting facts and evidence have been presented previously.

 Mouth of the Kama

-Before the creation of the Kuibyshev reservoir, both rivers, the Kama and the Volga, were separated from each other by a twelve-kilometer stone ridge.
-Today, here, at the place where two rivers merge, the width of the reservoir reaches 40 km.
+Before the creation of the Kuibyshev reservoir, both rivers, the Kama and the Volga, were separated from each other by a twelve-kilometer rock ridge.
+Today, here, at the junction of two rivers, the width of the reservoir reaches 40 km.

-The mouth of the Kama used to be much wider than the Volga.
-It should be noted that the river itself is much more full-flowing than the Volga, but, nevertheless, it is not the Kama that flows into the Caspian Sea, therefore the title of great does not belong to her.
-Moreover, almost all known historical events that took place in Russia, peasant uprisings, barge haulers, are connected precisely with the Volga.
+The mouth of the Kama was previously much wider than the Volga.
+It should be noted that the river itself is much deeper than the Volga, but, nevertheless, it is not the Kama that flows into the Caspian Sea, therefore the title of great does not belong to it.
+Moreover, almost all known historical events that took place in Russia, peasant uprisings, barge haulers, are connected specifically with the Volga.

 Ecology

-The ecological situation in this region, like in most of the rivers of Russia, is rather complex and ambiguous.
-In the upper reaches, which is sparsely populated, the water is clear.
-Starting from the mouth of the Vishera, where cities and factories are located, environmental problems appear.
+The ecological situation in this region, like most rivers in Russia, is quite complex and ambiguous.
+In the upper reaches, which are sparsely populated, the water is clean.
+Starting from the mouth of the Vishera, where cities and factories are located, environmental problems arise.

 Waste from enterprises and human activity pollutes the river.
-In addition, the tributaries flowing into it are themselves quite littered.
-The data of the conducted studies of water taken by hydrologists in the Perm region showed the level of river pollution of about 100 kb / m per day.
-Moreover, the amount of waste is only increasing, while the level of purification remains unchanged, that is, none.
+In addition, the tributaries flowing into it are themselves already quite littered.
+Data from studies of water taken by hydrologists in the Perm region showed the level of river pollution of about 100 kb/m per day.
+Moreover, the amount of waste only increases, while the level of cleaning remains unchanged, that is, none.

-Thanks to such a barbaric attitude towards the ecological state of the largest Russian river, it has become one of the most ecologically unfavorable in Russia, and its condition is approaching a catastrophic one that really threatens people's lives.
-The most threatening situation has developed in the industrial areas of Solikamsk, Berezniki, Perm, where an increased content of phenols, oil products and heavy metal compounds is noted in the water.
+Thanks to such a barbaric attitude towards the ecological state of the largest Russian river, it has become one of the most environmentally unfavorable in Russia, and its condition is approaching catastrophic, truly threatening people’s lives.
+The most dangerous situation has developed in the industrial areas of Solikamsk, Berezniki, and Perm, where the water has an increased content of phenols, petroleum products and heavy metal compounds.

-Despite such a threatening ecological state of the river, fish are still found in it, among which are such valuable commercial species as sterlet, sturgeon and many others.
-AT clear waters Taimen is found in the upper reaches.
+Despite such a threatening ecological state of the river, there are still fish in it, including such valuable commercial species as sterlet, sturgeon and many others.
+IN clean waters taimen is found in the upper reaches.
 There are a lot of plants in the bays, of which there are many.

 Alloy

-The forest is rafted in the upper section of the river.
-Starting places are determined depending on the fullness.
-According to the rules established over the years, it is customary to produce rafting upstream as much as possible, since in the lower part the channel is given over to regular navigation.
+The timber is floated in the upper section of the river.
+Starting places are determined depending on the depth of water.
+According to the rules that have been established over the years, rafting is usually carried out as far upstream as possible, since in the lower part the channel is given over to regular navigation.

-Traditionally, it is considered a tributary of the Volga.
-However, according to the results of hydrological studies, scientists came to an unequivocal conclusion - when two streams are combined, the Volga becomes a continuation of the Kama until it flows into the Caspian.
+Traditionally, it is considered a Volga tributary.
+However, based on the results of hydrological studies, scientists have come to an unequivocal conclusion - when two streams combine, the Volga becomes a continuation of the Kama until it flows into the Caspian Sea.
 The main proof of this fact is the 40% larger volume of Kama water in the area where the rivers join.

-Not less than interesting fact lies in the fact that Kama itself is a continuation of Vishera for the same reasons as in the case of the Volga.
-Vishera is taiga river originating on the western slopes of the Ural mountains.
-Official hydrology recognized as a tributary of the Kama.
-However, the level of its full-flowing significantly exceeds the indicators of Kama, based on this, for all accepted rules, it is the main river.
+No less interesting fact is that the Kama itself is a continuation of Vishera for the same reasons as in the case of the Volga.
+Vishera is taiga river, originating on the western slopes of the Ural mountains.
+Official hydrology recognizes it as a tributary of the Kama.
+However, the level of its fullness significantly exceeds the indicators of the Kama, based on this, in all accepted rules, it is the main river.
 But, due to the fact that the Kama River is already marked on the maps as the main one, cartographic changes will not happen soon.

-On the Kama, in Tatarstan, the longest bridge in Russia was built.
-Its length is 13,967 m.
-This includes 1,608 m directly across the Kama, plus 549.9 and 69.8 m, respectively, through the Arkharovka and Kurlyanka rivers.
+The longest bridge in Russia was built on the Kama River, in Tatarstan.
+Its length is 13967 m.
+This includes 1608 m directly across the Kama plus 549.9 and 69.8 m, respectively, through the Arkharovka and Kurlyanka rivers.

-The river itself, along with all its tributaries, is a fertile place for lovers of fishing.
-And you can fish by all permitted means.
-On the bait and nets you can catch carp, sterlet, crucian carp, pike perch, ruffs, perches.
-Sturgeons are also found here.
+The river itself, together with all its tributaries, is a fertile place for fishing lovers.
+Moreover, you can fish using all permitted means.
+You can catch carp, sterlet, crucian carp, pike perch, ruff, and perch using a fishing rod and net.
+Sturgeon are also found here.

 For lovers of comfort and fishing rods, recreation centers, dispensaries, and fishing farms have been built on the coast.
-Due ecological state rivers the best place for recreation with a fishing rod there will be its upper reaches.
+Due ecological condition rivers best place for recreation with a fishing rod there will be its upper reaches.

 Fishing enthusiasts conditionally divide the Kama into three sections:

-1. From the source to the mouth of Veslyana - this is the Upper, where the current does not manifest itself in full force.
-Bleak, roach, chub, pike are well caught here.
+1. From the source to the mouth of the Veslyana - this is the Upper, where the current does not manifest itself in full force.
+The fishing here is good for bleak, roach, chub and pike.
 With the onset of cold weather, you can catch burbot.
-Connoisseurs say that grayling and taimen are caught in the upper reaches.
-From the mouth of the Veslyana to the Kama reservoir - the middle section.
-The river here expands, becomes deeper, which is best reflected in the number of fish.
-The greatest depth in this part of the river reaches 30 m, according to the depth map of the Kama.
+Experts say that grayling and taimen are caught in the upper reaches.
+From the mouth of Veslyana to the Kama Reservoir - the middle section.
+The river here widens and becomes deeper, which has a better effect on the number of fish.
+The greatest depth in this place of the river reaches 30 m, according to the Kama depth map.

 2. Average.
-Incoming streams make it even more full-flowing.
-Here, pike perch, white-eye, carp, sterlet, and nelma are added to other fish species.
-The channel becomes wider, and the bottom is deeper.
-But the current is getting slower.
+Incoming watercourses make it even more full-flowing.
+Here, in addition to other fish species, pike perch, white-eye, carp, sterlet, and nelma are added.
+The channel becomes wider and the bottom deeper.
+But the current becomes slower.

 3. The lower section goes from the Kama reservoir to the Kuibyshev reservoir.
-Of great interest is fishing on artificial reservoirs, which are in abundance here, as well as the fish itself.
-It is possible to catch only in the seasons determined by the fishery supervision and only with a bait.
+Of great interest is fishing in artificial reservoirs, which are in abundance here, as well as the fish themselves.
+You can only fish during seasons determined by the fisheries authorities and only with a fishing rod.
 Fishing with nets on the river, especially in reservoirs, is prohibited.

 The Kama River on the map of Russia.

-To "discover" a word is not only to penetrate into its meaning, but at the same time to comprehend the world of one's ancient brother.
-"Kama" is a non-Russian word.
+“Discovering” a word means not only penetrating its meaning, but also at the same time comprehending the world of its ancient brother.
+“Kama” is a non-Russian word.
 But whose?
-What is the meaning of it?
+What is the meaning behind it?
 Here's what the researchers write.
-The name of the word "Kama" in its origin comes from the tribes that lived in the Kama region in ancient times.
-The Komi-Zyryans call the Kama "Kama-Yas" - "bright river", the Udmurts - "Bujim-Kama" - "long, big river”, Chuvash - “Jord-Adyl”, Cheremis - “Chelman-Vis”, Tatars - “Cholman-Idel” and so on.
+The name of the word “Kama” in its origin comes from the tribes that lived in ancient times in the Kama region.
+The Komi-Zyryans call the Kama “Kama-Yas” - “bright river”, the Udmurts - “Budzhim-Kama” - “long, big river”, Chuvash - “Zhord-Adyl”, Cheremis - “Chelman-Vis”, Tatars - “Cholman-idel” and so on.

 Geographical information about Kama

 It ranks 6th in terms of length in Europe.
 Its length is 1805 km, the basin area is 507 thousand km².
-It originates in the central part of the Verkhnekamsk upland from four springs near the former village of Karpushata, now part of the village of Kuliga, Kezsky district of the Udmurt Republic.
-By territory Perm region she flows into eastbound and then turns south.
-More than half of its path Kama flows through our region.
-It flows mainly between the highlands of the High Trans-Volga region along a wide, sometimes narrowing valley.
-In the upper reaches (from the source to the mouth of the Pilva River), the channel is unstable and winding, on the floodplain of the old river.
-After the confluence of the river Vishera becomes a deep river; the banks change: the right one remains low and is predominantly meadow character, the left almost everywhere becomes elevated and steep in places.
-There are many islands in this area, there are shoals and rifts.
+It originates in the central part of the Verkhnekamsk Upland from four springs near the former village of Karpushata, now part of the village of Kuliga, Kezsky district of the Udmurt Republic.
+By territory Perm region it flows into east direction and then turns south.
+More than half of its path the Kama flows through our region.
+It flows mainly between the heights of the High Trans-Volga region along a wide, sometimes narrowing valley.
+In the upper reaches (from the source to the mouth of the Pilva River) the channel is unstable and winding, on the floodplain of an oxbow lake.
+After the confluence of the river, the Vishera becomes a high-water river; the banks change: the right one remains low and wears predominantly meadow character, the left one becomes elevated almost everywhere and in places steep.
+There are many islands in this area, and there are shoals and rifts.
 Below the confluence of the Belaya River at the Kama, the right bank becomes high and the left bank low.

-In the lower reaches, the Kama flows in a wide (up to 15 km) valley, the width of the channel is 450–1200 m; split into sleeves.
+In the lower reaches of the Kama flows in a wide (up to 15 km) valley, the width of the channel is 450–1200 m; breaks into sleeves.
 Below the mouth of the Vyatka River, the river flows into the Kama Bay of the Kuibyshev Reservoir (the backwater from which sometimes reaches the mouth of the Belaya River).

-There are 73,718 rivers in the Kama river basin, of which 94.5% are small rivers less than 10 km long.
-The main tributaries on the left are the Southern Keltma, Vishera with Kolva, Chusovaya with Sylva, Belaya with Ufa, Ik, Zay; on the right - Spit, Obva, Vyatka.
-All the right tributaries of the Kama (Kosa, Urolka, Kondas, Inva, Obva) and part of the left ones (Veslyana, Lunya, Leman, South Keltma) are flat rivers flowing from the north.
-Mountainous, cold and swift rivers originate in Ural mountains ah and flow into the Kama River on the left (Vishera, Yaiva, Kosva, Chusovaya and a number of their tributaries).
+There are 73,718 rivers in the Kama River basin, of which 94.5% are small rivers less than 10 km long.
+The main tributaries on the left are South Keltma, Vishera with Kolva, Chusovaya with Sylva, Belaya with Ufa, Ik, Zai; on the right - Kosa, Obva, Vyatka.
+All the right tributaries of the Kama (Kosa, Urolka, Kondas, Inva, Obva) and some of the left ones (Veslyana, Lunya, Leman, South Keltma) are lowland rivers flowing from the north.
+Mountainous, cold and swift rivers originate in Ural mountains ah and flow into the Kama River from the left (Vishera, Yayva, Kosva, Chusovaya and a number of their tributaries).

-3 reservoirs and hydroelectric power plants have been created on the river: from the mouth of the Urolka River (996 km from the mouth of the Kama) the Kama reservoir (Kamskaya hydroelectric power station) begins, immediately below it - the Votkinsk reservoir (Votkinskaya hydroelectric power station), behind it - the Nizhnekamsk reservoir (Nizhnekamsk hydroelectric power station).
+3 reservoirs and hydroelectric power stations have been created on the river: from the mouth of the Urolka River (996 km from the mouth of the Kama) the Kama Reservoir (Kama Hydroelectric Power Station) begins, immediately below it is the Votkinsk Reservoir (Votkinsk Hydroelectric Power Station), followed by the Nizhnekamsk Reservoir (Nizhnekamsk Hydroelectric Power Station).

-Food is mainly snow, as well as underground and rain; more than 62.6% of the annual flow passes during the spring flood (March - June), 28.3% in summer and autumn, and 9.1% in winter.
+Food is predominantly snow, as well as underground and rain; During the spring flood (March - June) more than 62.6% of the annual flow passes, in summer and autumn - 28.3%, in winter - 9.1%.
 The range of level fluctuations is up to 8 m in the upper reaches and 7 m in the lower reaches.
-The average consumption at the Kamskaya HPP is 1630 cubic meters. m / s, at the Votkinsk hydroelectric power station about 1750 cubic meters. m / s, at the mouth about 3500 cubic meters. m / s, the largest is about 27,500 cubic meters. m/sec.
-Freezing is accompanied by abundant formation of in-water ice and ice drift from 10 to 20 days.
-Freeze from the beginning of November in the upper reaches and the end of November in the lower reaches until April.
+The average consumption at the Kamskaya hydroelectric station is 1630 cubic meters. m/sec, at the Votkinsk hydroelectric station about 1750 cubic meters. m/sec, at the mouth about 3500 cubic meters. m/sec, the largest is about 27,500 cubic meters. m/sec.
+Freezing is accompanied by abundant formation of inland ice and ice drift for 10 to 20 days.
+Freeze-up occurs from early November in the upper reaches and late November in the lower reaches until April.
 Spring ice drift from 2–3 to 10–15 days.
-The creation of reservoirs has improved navigation conditions.
-Kama is navigable to the village of Kerchevsky (966 km) - the largest rafting raid, and in high water- for another 600 km.
-The navigable depths on the lower Kama are supported by dredging.
+The creation of reservoirs improved navigation conditions.
+The Kama is navigable to the village of Kerchevsky (966 km) - the largest raft roadstead, and in high water– another 600 km.
+Navigable depths on the lower Kama are maintained by dredging.

-The main ports and marinas: Solikamsk, Berezniki, Levshino, Perm, Krasnokamsk, Tchaikovsky, Sarapul, Kambarka, Naberezhnye Chelny, Chistopol.
-There are regular passenger flights from Perm to Moscow, Nizhny Novgorod, Astrakhan and Ufa.
+Main ports and marinas: Solikamsk, Berezniki, Levshino, Perm, Krasnokamsk, Tchaikovsky, Sarapul, Kambarka, Naberezhnye Chelny, Chistopol.
+From Perm there are regular passenger flights to Moscow, Nizhny Novgorod, Astrakhan and Ufa.
 The picturesque banks of the Kama attract a large number of tourists.

-Sturgeon, sturgeon, bream, carp, crucian carp, asp, silver bream, ide, chub, bleak, zander, perch, ruff, pike, burbot, catfish, etc. live in the river.
-Taimen and grayling are found in the upper reaches (and in some places in tributaries).
+The river is inhabited by sterlet, sturgeon, bream, carp, crucian carp, asp, silver bream, ide, chub, bleak, pike perch, perch, ruff, pike, burbot, catfish, etc. In the upper reaches (and in places in tributaries) taimen and grayling are found.
 Aquatic vegetation is well developed, especially in numerous bays and backwaters.

 Origin of the word "Kama"

-In many languages of the world there is a word "Kama".
-For every nation, it has its own meaning.
-It is known for certain that "Kama" is a non-Russian word.
-Let's try to analyze different points of view on the origin of this word and the connection with the name of a major European river.
+Many languages of the world have the word “Kama”.
+For each nation it has its own meaning.
+It is known for certain that “Kama” is a non-Russian word.
+Let's try to analyze different points of view on the origin of this word and its connection with the name of a large European river.

-Moving mentally in the footsteps of the ancient Indo-Europeans to Europe, we also find similar toponyms here: Cambridge (“City on the River”, and this river is called Whom) - in England; Kemper (from the old Breton name meaning "Confluence of the rivers") - in France; Ķemeri - ancient settlement(and now a well-known resort) on the site of a healing spring in Latvia.
+Moving mentally in the footsteps of the ancient Indo-Europeans to Europe, we find similar place names here too: Cambridge (“City on the River”, and this river is called Cam) - in England; Quimper (from the Old Breton name meaning "Confluence of Rivers") - in France; Ķemeri – ancient settlement(and now a famous resort) on the site of a healing spring in Latvia.
 It is no coincidence, apparently, that one of the self-names of the ancient Egyptians - Kemi - is associated with the flood of the Nile.
 But that's not all.
-It is known that in the old days a shaman in Russia was called a kam.
-The word was borrowed from the Polovtsy, who professed shamanism.
-Hence the word kamlanie, which has survived to this day, is a ritual action of a shaman.
+It is known that in ancient times a shaman in Rus' was called kam.
+The word was borrowed from the Polovtsians, who professed shamanism.
+Hence the word kamlanie, which has survived to this day - a ritual action of a shaman.
 Perhaps the ancient Aryan god of love Kama was once a shaman?

-About the origin of the names of many geographical objects, mankind has made up myths, fairy tales, legends.
+Humanity has compiled myths, fairy tales, and legends about the origin of the names of many geographical objects.
 The legend of the Komi-Permyak people is interesting.

-Kama, the most significant river in the Urals, the left tributary of the Volga.
+Kama, the most significant river in the Urals, a left tributary of the Volga.
 It was first mentioned in Russian chronicles in 1220.
-There are many explanations, and among them, for example, Kama is from the ancient Russian “kama” - “stone”.
+There are many explanations, and among them, for example, Kama is from the Old Russian “kama” - “stone”.

-From the Zyryansk-Permyak language it is translated as “strongly fallen”, that is, “water having a strong fall” (originally Kamva).
+From the Zyryan-Permyak language it is translated as “fell strongly,” that is, “water that has a strong fall” (originally Kamva).
 But the Kama River is flat.
 Therefore, this assumption can be considered absurd.

-No better is the assumption that Kama from the Udmurt “kam” means “long”, “long”, if only because in Udmurt “long”, “long” is not “kam”, but “kema”.
+It is no better to assume that Kama from the Udmurt “kam” means “long”, “long”, if only because in Udmurt “long”, “long” is not “kam”, but “kema”.

-There are several other ways to explain this word.
-Kama, like the Volga, the Turkic peoples call Idel - "river", and since the names of large rivers often simply mean "River", it may be that such a meaning is hidden in the toponym Kama.
+There are several other possible ways to explain this word.
+The Kama, like the Volga, is called by the Turkic peoples Idel - “river”, and since the names of large rivers often simply mean “River”, it may be that precisely this meaning is hidden in the toponym Kama.
 Then the name Kama is very ancient and is associated with some unknown language.
 The name of the Kama River also has the following interpretations: “Kama” is derived from the Udmurt word “kam”, which means “water”.
-According to another version, the name Kama is based on the Ob-Ugric (Khanty) "kam" - "transparent", "pure", that is, Kama - "Clean".
+According to another version, the name Kama is based on the Ob-Ugric (Khanty) “kam” - “transparent”, “pure”, that is, Kama - “Pure”.

-The reasoning of academician N. Marr is close in meaning.
-He suggested that the river bore the name of an ancient tribe that inhabited its banks.
-And in translation into Russian, Kama is “white, bright, long and big river”.
+The reasoning of Academician N. Marr is close in meaning.
+He suggested that the river bore the name of the ancient tribe that inhabited its banks.
+And translated into Russian, Kama means “white, bright, long and big river.”

-Translated from the Bulgarian "Kama" means "love".
-But such an interpretation is hardly connected with the name of the river.
+Translated from Bulgarian “Kama” means “love”.
+But such an interpretation is unlikely to be connected with the name of the river.

-Such discussion cannot be ignored.
-Kamy (German, singular Kamm, literally - crest) - hills and ridges in the areas of distribution of anthropogenic continental glaciation.
-They are found singly and in groups, mainly in the north-west of the European part of Russia (Karelia, Baltic, Leningrad region).
-The height is from 2–5 to 20–30 m.
-They are composed of sands with lenses and interlayers of clays with inclusions of individual boulders and their accumulations.
-The enveloping layering is typical, approximately repeating the contour of the transverse profile of the Kama, from above they are often covered with loams, often with boulders.
+Such reasoning cannot be ignored.
+Kama (German, singular Kamm, literally – ridge) are hills and ridges in areas of anthropogenic continental glaciation.
+They are found singly and in groups, mainly in the north-west of the European part of Russia (Karelia, Baltic states, Leningrad region).
+Height from 2–5 to 20–30 m.
+Composed of sands with lenses and interlayers of clays with inclusions of individual boulders and their clusters.
+It is characterized by enveloping layering, approximately following the contour of the transverse profile of the Kama River; the top is often covered with loams, often with boulders.
 The question of the origin of Kama is not entirely clear.
-According to one of the most common hypotheses, the Kams arose as a result of the accumulating activity of flows that circulated on the surface, inside and in the near-bottom part of large blocks of dead ice during the period of glacier degradation.
-Glaciers played important role in soil formation and the formation of the relief of the Perm region.
-Therefore, the origin of the word "Kama" from the German "Kama" is quite plausible.
+According to one of the most common hypotheses, the Kama arose as a result of the accumulating activity of streams that circulated on the surface, inside and in the bottom part of large blocks of dead ice during the period of glacier degradation.
+Glaciers played important role in soil formation and relief formation of the Perm region.
+Therefore, the origin of the word “Kama” from the German “Kama” is quite plausible.

-Kama river- the main tributary of the Volga, and one of the largest rivers in the European part of Russia.
+Kama River- the main tributary of the Volga, and one of the largest rivers in the European part of Russia.
 There is even an opinion that it is not the Kama that flows into the Volga, but vice versa.
-Since the channel of the Kama arose earlier, its basin is larger, and the number of tributaries is also greater.
-But in geography, tradition means a lot, and the Russians began to explore the Kama from the Volga basin, which is why it is believed that the Volga is more reliable.
+Since the channel of the Kama appeared earlier, its basin is larger, and the number of tributaries is also greater.
+But in geography, tradition means a lot, and the Russians began to develop the Kama from the Volga basin, which is why it is considered that the Volga is more important.

 Characteristics of the Kama River.